sasjs/react-seed-app/README.md

     %webout(OBJ,springs)
     %webout(CLOSE)
 ;;;;
-%mp_createwebservice(path=&appLoc/services/common, name=getdata)
+%mx_createwebservice(path=&appLoc/services/common, name=getdata)
 ```

 ## Supported Versions of SAS

-This app will work on all versions of SAS Viya, and in SAS 9 EBI from 9.3 and above.
+This app will work on all versions of SAS Viya, in SAS 9 EBI from 9.3 and above, and on regular Foundation SAS (or WPS) installs using SASjs Server.

-It will not work on SAS University edition, or local (base only) instances of SAS.
-A web server, and application server (STP or Compute) is required
+It will not work on SAS University edition.

 ### Code Style